A brief critique of Queer Theology

 Distinctive Two – Erasing Boundaries

-The second key distinctive of queer theology which we will explore is its desire to erase boundaries, especially the boundary of gender.
+The second key distinctive of queer theology is its desire to erase boundaries, especially the boundary of gender.
 Building on the work of Butler, who sees gender roles as socially constructed and performative, binary categories of gender are collapsed within queer theology.
 As in feminist hermeneutics, the truth of gender complementarity is attacked across the broad spectrum of queer theology.

 Since gender complementarity is attacked within queer theology, we need to analyse a key argument against complementarianism.
 Egalitarian Scripture readings often seek out progressive projections within Scripture regarding the role of women.
 Scholars such as Webb, however, have shown that a redemptive-movement hermeneutic like that deployed to argue for egalitarianism, should not be neatly applied to the area of same-sex practice.
 This is because there is a different kind of movement regarding homosexuality and the Scriptures.
 It is ‘an absolute movement’ which leads from same-sex practice being ‘widely accepted within the broader culture… to a complete ban on same-sex activity’ within the Scriptures.

 Queer theology often takes the deconstruction of gender roles one step further than classical feminists through transgender ideology.
 We should, therefore, also ask ourselves what cost the deconstruction of gender/sex has within queer theology.
 There are structured binaries within the creation account, for example, land and sea, night and day, heavens and earth, male and female.
 Indeed, an accurate rendering of the word kə·neḡ·dōw in the creation account, derived from neged would be ‘corresponding to,’ describing ‘a perfect complement.'
 Wright talks about these structured binaries playing a larger narrative role within the Scriptures.